ckaestne/seaibib/README.md

 > Another StackOverflow study, this time focused on questions that developers ask regarding deploying deep learning models.
 Mostly API/documentation style questions close to the model rather than broader system deployment or MLOps questions and fairly shallow insights, but still potentially useful to see what developers struggle with current infrastructure at the API level.

+Lwakatare, Lucy Ellen, Aiswarya Raj, Jan Bosch, Helena Holmström Olsson, and Ivica Crnkovic. "[A taxonomy of software engineering challenges for machine learning systems: An empirical investigation](https://research.chalmers.se/publication/512250/file/512250_Fulltext.pdf)."
+In *International Conference on Agile Software Development*, pp. 227-243.
+Springer, Cham, 2019.

+> Brief discussion of 7 case studies, mostly finding MLOps-style problems.
+The paper concludes with a potentially interesting maturity model (Sec 5), that, while not visibly grounded in data, may be a good starting point for discussions for framing different kinds of ML projects.

 ## Other Lists